top of page

 Contoured Style

 This is a broad category including all sorts of shaped rollers that are designed to roll many different areas of your body.
 Most include a spine channel to roll the muscles on either side of your spine, but many have a lot of other design features built in.
-You could go crazy trying and buying tons of these, but a lot are going to work pretty similarly.
+You could go crazy trying and buying tons of these, but if you have particular trouble spots, it may be better to get specialized tools1

 Vibrating Style